Simple and Inexpensive Thanksgiving Tablescaping Ideas

 To make these themes come together, use basic tablescaping techniques to pull off the best arrangement for your Thanksgiving table décor.

-- Layers of fabrics such as placemats over tablecloths with linen napkins on top add texture and interest.
+- Layers of fabrics, such as placemats over tablecloths with linen napkins on top add texture and interest.

-- Special touches on the table create feelings of warmth and hominess for your guest.
-Handwritten name cards with a special treat attached are always cherished.
-For a detailed twist on the seating arrangement, print pictures from the guest’s youth to serve as name cards.
+- For a detailed twist on the seating arrangement, print pictures from the guest’s youth to serve as name cards.

 - Depending on the style of dinner service, your guests should have the necessary utensils laid in the correct position.
 Even buffets and casual dinners need an intuitive place for silverware.